flyingjones/chron-sort/Readme.md

 # Image Sorter

-A simple .NET based utility tool to sort files chronologically based on file names and file meta data into a specified directory structure.
+A simple .NET based utility tool to sort files chronologically based on file names and file metadata into a specified directory structure.

 The tool is supported on Windows x64 and Linux x64.
-The releases contains self contained ahead of time compiled builds for those platforms.
+The releases contain self-contained ahead of time compiled builds for those platforms.

 ## Description

-The tool can evaluate meta data of the following file types:
+The tool can evaluate metadata of the following file types:

 **Images** (uses [Exif Tags](https://en.wikipedia.org/wiki/Exif)): ``jpg``, ``jpeg``, ``tif``, ``tiff``, ``wav``, ``png``, ``webp``.
 Supported Tags: ``DateTime``, ``DateTimeOriginal``, ``DateTimeDigitized``.